A nilpotent IP polynomial multiple recurrence theorem: FVIP groups

 Let $X$ be a topological space, $m\in\N$ and $g:\Fin_{<}^{m}\to X$ be a map.
 We call $x\in X$ an IP-limit of $g$, in symbols $\IPlim_{\vec\alpha}g_{\vec\alpha}=x$, if for every neighborhood $U$ of $x$ there exists $\alpha_{0}$ such that for all $\vec\alpha\in\Fin_{<}^{m}$, $\vec\alpha>\alpha_{0}$, one has $g_{\vec\alpha}\in U$.

-By the Milliken-Taylor theorem~\ref{thm:milliken-taylor} and a diagonal argument, cf.\ \cite{MR833409}*{Lemma 1.4}, we may wlog assume the existence of an IP-limit (even of countably many IP-limits) if $X$ is a compact metric space, see \cite{MR833409}*{Theorem 1.5}.
+By the Milliken--Taylor theorem~\ref{thm:milliken-taylor} and a diagonal argument, cf.\ \cite[Lemma 1.4]{MR833409}, we may wlog assume the existence of an IP-limit (even of countably many IP-limits) if $X$ is a compact metric space, see \cite[Theorem 1.5]{MR833409}.

 If $X$ is a Hilbert space with the weak topology we write $\wIPlim$ instead of $\IPlim$ to stress the topology.

 Following a tradition, we write arguments of maps defined on $\Fin$ as subscripts in this section.
 We also use the notation and assumptions of Theorem~\ref{thm:fvip-proj}.